wna-se/ArtierThanThou/user-profile.md

 #User Profile

-A person who is interested in art, who is not necesarrily knowledgable about art but very curious to explore art.
+A person who is interested in art, who is not necesarrily knowledgable but very curious to explore art.